djamahl99/mask-simplifier/README.md

 ![Demo Image 1](docs/Figure_2.png)

-Mask Simplifier aims to provide a way for producing a simplified polygon from an output mask from any instance or panoptic segmentation model.
+Mask Simplifier aims to provide a way for producing a simplified polygon from an output mask from an instance segmentation model.

+### Initial Model

 The model contains 5 layers of 3x3 convolutions to extract features and an output layer to get the desired single channel out.
 The layers maintain the same image dimension with (1,1) padding and (1,1) stride.

 After each layer the output from the previous layer is added after being passed through a 1x1 convolution to reduce the channels to 1 to hopefully allow gradients to flow to earlier layers.

+### UNet Model
-**Other models**: A UNet with ResNet18 feature extractor was also experimented with.
-It gave slightly better dice, and took up less memory when training, allowing for a larger batch size.
+A UNet with ResNet18 feature extractor was also experimented with.
+It gave better Dice score, and took up less memory (as it doesn't maintain the dimensionality) when training, allowing for a larger batch size.

-This model was modified with sigmoid activation and a 5x5 maxpooling and then unpooling for the output.
+This model was modified with sigmoid activation and the same maxpooling -> maxunpooling as was done with the initial model.

 ### Vertex Detection